Best Practices for Recovering Data from a Failed NAS Qsan XCubeNXT XN8024D RAID

 To mitigate these risks, it is important to ensure that the network infrastructure is capable of handling the required data transfer rates, implement proper redundancy and backup strategies, regularly update software and firmware, and monitor the system for any signs of hardware failures or performance issues.

-Although NAS XCubeNXT XN8024D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNXT XN8024D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view